tmedia

 Assistant coach Neil Craig took over from round 14 on an interim basis and after a six-week audition was officially appointed to the senior coach position on August 12.
 The Crows won four games under Craig to finish in 12th spot, missing the finals for the first time since 2000.

-Wayne Carey injured in neck in round 12 and did not play again, and Nigel Smart battled a foot injury early in the year and spent some time in the SANFL before retiring and then playing his 278th AFL game in round 13.
+Wayne Carey injured his neck in round 12 and did not play again, and Nigel Smart battled a foot injury early in the year and spent some time back at South Adelaide in the SANFL before retiring and then playing his 278th AFL game in round 13.

 Adelaide completed the pre-season challenge series with a win against Port Adelaide in Kadina but the premiership season started badly, the Crows losing to the Kangaroos by 75 points in the opening round at AAMI Stadium.